AVEVA/CONNECT-data-services-developer-docs/README.md

 # AVEVA Data Hub Docs

-AVEVA Data Hub is a cloud data platform for storing, retrieving, and analyzing sequentially indexed data.
+AVEVA Data Hub is an AVEVA Connect application for storing, retrieving, and analyzing sequentially indexed data.
 This repository contains the documentation for AVEVA Data Hub.
-You can access a readable version of this documentation at [docs.osisoft.com](https://docs.osisoft.com).

 ## Notes